 No complaints here.
 Though an interesting move to spend so much time world building a series.
 Setting the scene as it were.
 When most indie comic creators would simply go the prequel ONE SHOT route instead.
 I admire a team of creators with balls and stick to believing in their IP.

-An interesting technique that not only sets up what’s to come next.
-But also has set up this Faculty meets Alien Hunters teen love fest, as an introduction into Starside’s world.
+An interesting start that not only sets up what’s to come next.
+But also sets up this Faculty meets Alien Hunters teen love fest, as an introduction into Starside’s world.
 This comic merely sets the stage while keeping us interested enough to move on to the second issue.
 Despite this, the creators need to consider bundling the sale of issues 1 and 2 as a pack.

 Starside initially kicks off with a two page time jump to Jack running into some ruins on an unknown planet.
 Complete with double edged sword in hand.